mehwaffle10/Waffle_Balance/README.md

 - Ignite instantly on contact
 - Added animation and sound for instant feedback
 - Collide with enemy trampolines
+	- Does an immediate heart of damage to the trampoline
 - Fire arrow flares don't do an extra half heart to things they ignite
 	- Direct arrow hits still do full damage plus burn damage